darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 3. LED will stop blinking once pairing is complete.
 4. Press A buttons a few times to make sure joystick center value is properly init.

+# 16 - 8BitDo NGC Modkit Paring Guide
+8bitdo Switch mode will not work properly with BlueRetro.

+## 16.1 - First pairing

+1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing).
+2. Power up 8BitDo NGC Modkit in Andoird mode (Start + B) (Only Android mode supported!!).
+3. LEDs on controller will stop flashing once pairing is complete.
+4. Press A buttons a few times to make sure joystick center value is properly init.

+## 16.2 - Reconnect

+1. Power up the 8BitDo NGC Modkit controller by holding start.
+2. LED will stop blinking once pairing is complete.
+3. Press A buttons a few times to make sure joystick center value is properly init.